Azure/azure-iot-sdk-csharp/supported_platforms.md

 # Microsoft Azure IoT SDKs for .NET

-This SDK is tested nightly on a mix of .NET frameworks on both Windows 10 and on Ubuntu 1604.
+This SDK is tested nightly on a mix of .NET implementations on both Windows 10 and on Ubuntu 1604.
 For additional details for each tested platform, see the respective sections below.

 ## Supported .NET versions